 For participants who receive a monthly service, the SC monitors authorized services to ensure a waiver participant's health and safety.
-The SC shall conduct at minimum a face to face monitoring once every two months.
-During a six (6) calendar month timeframe:
+The supports coordinator shall conduct monitoring at the following minimum frequency:

-- •One (1) of the visits must take place at the waiver participant's residence; - •One (1) visit must take place at the waiver participant's day service, including a nontraditional day program; and - •One (1) visit may take place at: - o any location where an authorized service is rendered, OR o any location agreeable to the waiver participant.
+- A face-to-face monitoring once in every three (3) calendar months at a minimum. - At least one of the face-to-face monitoring visits in every (6) six calendar months must take place in the waiver participant's home. - One (1) visit must take place at the waiver participant's day service, including a nontraditional day program as appropriate; and - One (1) visit may take place at: o any location where an authorized service is rendered, as applicable in the waiver participant's plan.
+OR o any location agreeable to the waiver participant.

-Supports Coordination teleservices may be used to conduct monitoring for three (3) out of the six (6) required face-to-face monitorings per year when both of the following are met:
+Supports Coordination teleservices may be used to conduct monitoring for one (1) out of the four (4) required face-to-face monitorings per year when both of the following have been met: